 Fog lights are used with other vehicle lighting in poor weather such as thick fog, driving rain or blowing snow.
 Because fog is made up of water droplets suspended in the air it can reflect headlights back into your eyes at night.
-In such conditions, fog lights can help drivers see further ahead and illuminate the road's edges at reasonable speeds and are used with "park" lights instead of and E15) are switched by relay (K2).
-The earth for this relay is through the headlight filament which means that the fog lamps will only operate when the headlights are off.
-Fuse (F3) protects the relay and fuse (F36) protects the lighting circuit.
+In such conditions, fog lights can help drivers see further ahead and illuminate the road's edges at reasonable speeds and are used with "park" lights instead of headlights.